 Baianat Intellectual Property has more than 25 offices in 17 different jurisdictions in the Middle East and North Africa.
 Mohammad Elbaik is a key contact in the firm’s Kuwait office; he attends oppositions and appeals regarding trademark matters, as well as IP prosecution and infringement proceedings.

-Dar Al-Muhama is a Kuwait-based full-service law firm with an IP practice capable of providing special consultations for trademarks, patents, copyrights and industrial models; handling IP disputes; and registering trademarks and other IP.
-Mananging partner Abdulrahman Alhouti is a key contact for his IP, trademarks, litigation and arbitration ability, as well as his skill in commercial and corporate work.
-Prior to opening his firm in 2005, he worked as a legal researcher in the Ministry of the Interior and a investigator in the Public Investigators authority.
+Dar Al Muhama is a Kuwait-based full-service law firm with an IP practice capable of providing special consultations for trademarks, patents, copyrights and industrial models; handling IP disputes; and registering trademarks and other IP.
+Managing partner Abdulrahman Alhouti is a key contact for his IP, trademarks, litigation and arbitration ability, as well as his skill in commercial and corporate work.
+Prior to opening his own firm in 2005, he worked as a legal researcher in the Ministry of the Interior and an investigator in the Public Investigators Authority.

 Doha-based JAH & Co.
 IP has more than 20 years of experience in the Middle East and Africa, advising clients of all sizes, from small businesses to Fortune 100 companies on a plethora of IP matters.
 “Intellectual property is among the most important assets of every enterprise,” says firm CEO Jehad Ali Hasan.
 “With the globalization of the world economy and commerce, the Middle East and Arab world with its young population and resources contributes significantly towards it.”

-Full-service Kuwait-based Menwer Law Firm has a notable intellectual property practice, providing IP advice, registration, trademark protection, confidentiality agreements and IP dispute resolution.
+Full-service Kuwait-based Menwer & Associates has a notable intellectual property practice, providing IP advice, registration, trademark protection, confidentiality agreements and IP dispute resolution.

 Lawyer Hassan Al Musawi is a key IP contact at Meshari Al Osaimi, a Kuwait-based full-service law firm.
 Al Musawi advises on franchising and distribution, proprietary rights protection and licensing, and assists clients that are involved in the sale, distribution and marketing of products and services, both domestically and internationally, through distribution, franchise, dealer, agency and other forms of relationships.
 He also works on Islamic Finance issues, assisting clients and investors on financing solutions in accordance with the principles and values of Shari’ah Islamic laws.